excalibur-kvrv/HackComputer/README.md

 - [x] A VM translator for translating VM(Virtual machine) code to Assembly.
 - [x] A Compiler for the Jack programming language which generates VM(Virtual machine) code.
 - [ ] JackOS containing key algorithms/libraries for Memory management, Math, I/O, String and Array processing support written in Jack.
-- [ ] A Tetris game written in Jack that runs on top of the Hack computer.
 - [x] A Tic Tac Toe game written in Jack that runs on top of the Hack computer.